wp-plugins/https-redirection/readme.txt

 So you are always forcing the visitor to view the HTTPS version of the page or site in question.

+= Force Load Static Files Using HTTPS =

+If you started using SSL from day 1 of your site then all your static files are already embedded using HTTPS URL.
+You have no issue there.

+However, if you have an existing website where you have a lot of static files that are embedded in your posts and pages using NON-HTTPS URL then you will need to change those.
+Otherwise, the browser will show an warning.

+This plugin has an option that will allow you to force load those static files using HTTPS URL dynamically.

+This will help you make the webpage fully compatible with SSL.

 = Features =

 * Actions: Do an auto redirect for the whole domain.
 So every URL will be redirected to the HTTPS version automatically.
 * Actions: Do an auto redirect for a few pages.
 The user can enter the URLs that will be auto redirected to the HTTPS version.
+* Force load static files (images, js, css etc) using a HTTPS URL.

 == Installation ==